 Review Sample Provided by: Cooler Master

-Product Name: CM Storm Quickfire Stealth Mechanical Keyboard
+Product Name/Link to Website: CM Storm Quickfire Stealth Mechanical Keyboard

 Product was given in exchange for work done to produce this review.

 |Part Number||SGK-4000-GKCR2(Red switch) SGK-4000-GKCM2(Brown switch) SGK-4000-GKCG2(Green switch) SGK-4000-GKCL2(Blue switch)|